ForASec: Formal Analysis of Security Vulnerabilities in Sequential Circuits: HT-based Security Vulnerability Analysis

-We intruded at multiple locations, i.e, feedback paths/nodes, input nodes, output nodes and intermediate paths/nodes, as shown in Fig. \ref{fig:DFF}.
-The feedback node in DFF is more vulnerable compared to other positions because of higher switching activity, which makes this node slightly unstable and lass vulnerable with respect to intrusion.
+To identify the vulnerable nodes/gates in D flip-flop (DFF), we inserted HT gates at multiple locations in DFF, i.e., feedback paths/nodes, input nodes, output nodes, and intermediate paths/nodes, as shown in Fig. \ref{fig:DFF}.
+For example, if we insert the gate at the feedback node in DFF, the counterexample generated while verifying the Property~\ref{property:2} gives us the power consumption of each gate.
+Therefore, by comparing it with the un-intruded DFF, we can pinpoint the vulnerable gates.
+Similarly, counterexamples while verifying Properties~\ref{property:4}, we can get the value of abnormal value $C_{total}$ at the output of a gate, which contributes an additional delay.
+Hence, the nodes associated with that gate can be considered as potentially vulnerable nodes.
+Based on these counterexample analyses, we observed that the feedback node in DFF is more vulnerable than other positions because of higher switching activity, which makes this node slightly unstable and less vulnerable w.r.t. intrusion.
 Moreover, the change in the loading effect of the feedback node can cause the setup time violation, which may result in data corruption.